-When placed in the SHU, an inmate is either in administrative detention (A/D) status or disciplinary segregation (D/S) status.
+When placed in the SHU, you are either in administrative detention (A/D) status or disciplinary segregation (D/S) status.

-Administrative detention (A/D) status: A/D is an administrative status which removes the inmate from the general population when necessary to ensure the safety, security, and orderly operation of correctional facilities, or protect the public.
+Administrative detention (A/D) status: A/D is an administrative status which removes you from the general population when necessary to ensure the safety, security, and orderly operation of correctional facilities, or protect the public.
 Administrative detention status is non-punitive, and can occur for a variety of reasons.

-An inmate may be placed in A/D status for the following reasons:
+You may be placed in A/D status for the following reasons:

-- (a) Pending Classification or Reclassification: a new commitment pending classification or under review for Reclassification.
-This includes newly arrived inmates from the bus, airlift, and U. S. Marshals Service. - (b) Holdover Status: the inmate is in holdover status during transfer to a designated institution or other destination. - (c) Removal from general population: presence in the general population poses a threat to life, property, self, staff, other inmates, the public, or to the security or orderly running of the institution and: - (d) Investigation: the inmate is under investigation or awaiting a hearing for possibly violating a Bureau regulation or criminal law; - (e) Transfer: the inmate is pending transfer to another institution; - (f) Protection cases: An inmate requested, or staff determined, he requires administrative detention status for his own protection; or
+- (a) Pending Classification or Reclassification: You are a new commitment pending classificationor under review for Reclassification.
+This includes newly arrived inmates from the bus, airlift, and U. S. Marshals Service. - (b) Holdover Status: You are in holdover status during transfer to a designated institution or other destination. - (c) Removal from general population: Your presence in the general population poses a threat to life, property, self, staff, other inmates, the public, or to the security or orderly running of the institution and: - (d) Investigation: You are under investigation or awaiting a hearing for possibly violating a Bureau regulation or criminal law; - (e) Transfer: You are pending transfer to another institution; - (f) Protection cases: You requested, or staff determined, you require administrative detention status for your own protection; or - (g) Post-disciplinary detention: You are ending confinement in disciplinary segregation status, and your return to the general population would threaten the safety, security, and orderly operation of a correctional facility, or public safety.

-(g) Post-disciplinary detention: an inmate is ending confinement in disciplinary segregation status, and return to the general population would threaten the safety, security, and orderly operation of a correctional facility, or public safety.
+When placed in A/D status, you will receive a copy of the administrative detention order, ordinarily within 24 hours, detailing the reason(s) for your placement.
+However, when placed in A/D status pending classification or while in holdover status, you will not receive an administrative detention order.

-When placed in A/D status, inmates will receive a copy of the administrative detention order, ordinarily within 24 hours, detailing the reason(s) for placement.
-However, when placed in A/D status pending classification or while in holdover status, they will not receive an administrative detention order.
+In A/D status you are ordinarily allowed a reasonable amount of personal property and reasonable access to the commissary.

-In A/D status inmates are ordinarily allowed a reasonable amount of personal property and reasonable access to the commissary.
+Disciplinary segregation (D/S) status: D/S is a punitive status imposed only by a Discipline

-Disciplinary segregation (D/S) status: D/S is a punitive status imposed only by a Discipline Hearing Officer (DHO) as a sanction for committing a prohibited act(s).
-When placed in D/S status, as a sanction for violating BOP regulations, an inmate will be informed by the DHO at the end of the discipline hearing.
+Hearing Officer (DHO) as a sanction for committing a prohibited act(s).
+When you are placed in D/S status, as a sanction for violating BOP regulations, you will be informed by the DHO at the end of your discipline hearing.

-In D/S status, personal property will be impounded, with the exception of limited reading/writing materials and religious articles.
-Commissary privileges may also be limited.
-In either status, the amount of personal property may be limited for reasons of fire safety or sanitation.
+In D/S status, your personal property will be impounded, with the exception of limited reading/writing materials and religious articles.
+Your commissary privileges may also be limited.
+In either status, your amount of personal property may be limited for reasons of fire safety or sanitation.
 The Warden may modify the quantity and type of personal property allowed.
 Personal property may be limited or withheld for reasons of security, fire safety, or housekeeping.
 The unauthorized use of any authorized item may result in the restriction of the item.
 If there are numerous misuses of an authorized item, the Warden may determine that the item will not be issued in the SHU.

 Program staff, including unit staff, will arrange to visit inmates in a SHU within a reasonable time after receiving the inmate's request.
-A Health Services staff member will visit daily to provide necessary medical care.
-While in SHU, an inmate may continue taking prescribed medications.
-In addition, after every 30 calendar days of continuous placement in either A/D or D/S status, staff will provide an examination and interview.
+A Health Services staff member will visit you daily to provide necessary medical care.
+While in SHU, you may continue taking your prescribed medications.
+In addition, after every 30 calendar days of continuous placement in either A/D or D/S status, a Mental Health staff will examine and interview you.